Armidale Teachers' College: Heritage listing

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The C. B. Newling Centre is of State significance as physical evidence of the power and foresight of the Progressive Party (fore-runner of the Country Party).
 These politicians, particularly D.H.
 Drummond, were committed to the principle of decentralisation, employment opportunities in regional areas and the New England State Movement.

 The C. B. Newling Centre is of State significance through its associations with art collections in NSW.
 In November 1929 Howard Hinton, Trustee of the National Art Gallery of N.S.W., made his first donation to the college.
 Over a 20-year period Hinton donated around 1100 art works to the college.
 Today, the Howard Hinton collection is housed in the New England Regional Art Museum, but within the C.B.
 Newling Centre are two outstanding leadlight windows by the Australian artist, Norman Carter presented in 1935 and 1937.
 In the foyer are several portraits of the various Principals, as well as S.H.
 Smith, former director of Education and D.H.
 Drummond.
-The college is also associated with the protection of the National Art Gallery of N.W.S. and Mitchell Library collections during World War Two.
+The college is also associated with the protection of the National Art Gallery of N.S.W. and Mitchell Library collections during World War Two.
 Parts of the collections were secretly stored in the basement of the college, in the event that Sydney was bombed.
 Newling was immensely proud of this aspect of his war service.

 The C. B. Newling Centre is of regional significance in that the construction of the Armidale Teachers' College consolidated the importance of education to Armidale and the wider New England Region.
 The college influenced the development of education by training students for country service as well as conducting courses for small schools.
 The establishment of the college meant the creation of the Armidale Demonstration School and the establishment of smaller schools close to Armidale to provide a small school experience for student teachers.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The C. B. Newling Centre is of State aesthetic significance as an example of Interwar Georgian Revival Architecture, in a collegiate context.
 The Ionic columns, spanning two stories, is an unusual feature in Australian architecture.
 Collegiate Georgian Revival Architecture is currently under-represented in the State Heritage Register.
 Despite being built in the depression, David H. Drummond ensured that the college was built of the best materials.
 He authorised additional expenditure for a slate roof, specialised library stacks and interior features including terrazzo and parquetry flooring in the entrance hall as well as wood panelled walls.
 The entrance hall stairway is also decorated with flower motif ironwork.